lantilecucumber/stonkinfo/Concepts and Terms .md

 # Concepts and Terms Explained

-### Utilization
+## Utilization

-Utilization := Number of shares borrowed / Number of shares available to borrow
+*Utilization := Number of shares borrowed / Number of shares available to borrow*

 Note that utilization data from a single data vendor might not be complete/precise.
 This is because not all brokers, banks, etc. that lend out shares have necessarily reported their numbers to the data vendor.

+#### Example:
+Imagine, from Xxx outstanding shares of a stock, 20 shares are available to borrow.
+If now 10 have been borrowed, then the utilization is 50%.
+This number does not depend on the number of outstanding shares.

+#### Explanations from the Internet:

 "Utilization is defined as loaned shares divided by available shares in the securities lending market, expressed as a percentage."
 "Generally, Utilization is the ratio of demand to supply.
 For example, Apple Inc. (AAPL) may have utilization of less than 1% because the stock has vast availability relative to the demand to borrow shares for shorting.
 Roku Inc. (ROKU) may have utilization above 90% because of higher demand to short shares as compared to the number of available shares."